 What has helped us for many years now are Objectives and Key Results for the direction and challenging but achievable goals, and weekly accountability partner meetings for the permanent progress part.

 There are different types of accountability partnerships that you can go into.
-You can read more about that here.
+Here are some qualities you should look for when picking your Accountability partner.

 Accountability groups try to help and support each other to get better in whatever we want.
 Accountability is about commitment, and to stay accountable towards the own goals, the weekly meeting is an essential part of it.
 There is no half-ass way to attend it.